Ancient Timber Framer History

 “Timber framing is as old and as full of history as the story of architecture in wood itself.” – Tedd Benson

-By the Middle Ages, timber framers in Europe had started using timber framing to create full buildings.
+By the Middle Ages, timber framers in Europe had started using traditional timber framing to create full buildings.
 Large vaulted churches, theatres, windmills, and even palaces were built throughout Europe using the timber frame method.
 Timber framing continued to be the main building method in Europe until the 1500s.

 By the late 1500s, wood was scarce in Europe and timber framing almost ceased to exist until the discovery of the Americas with its immense forests.
-Immigrants, many of them timber framers and craftsmen, used their timber framing skills to build their homes, barns, churches and meeting halls throughout the East Coast and the Midwest of North America.
-The timber framers were able to adapt their techniques to suit their unique location, for example, timber framers in New England created the saltbox style.
+Immigrants, many of them timber framers and craftsmen, used their traditional timber framing skills to build their homes, barns, churches and meeting halls throughout the East Coast and the Midwest of North America.
+The timber framers were able to adapt their techniques to suit their unique location, for example, traditional timber framers in New England created the saltbox style.
 One of the oldest projects by these timber framers is the Old North Church of Boston, Massachusetts, which was built in 1722 and still stands today.

 The raising of a timber frame home building was a community affair.
 Neighbours would work together under the guidance of a master timber framer to raise the structure.

-During the colonization of the west in the early 1800s, when homes were needed quickly for newcomers, timber framing was replaced with the use of cheaper, quicker and easier stick-frame methods.
+During the colonization of the west in the early 1800s, when homes were needed quickly for newcomers, traditional timber framing was replaced with the use of cheaper, quicker and easier stick-frame methods.
 These homes could be mass-produced by unskilled labour, but lacked character, quality and energy-efficiency.

 Modern Timber Framing

-Not until the energy crisis and increased environmental awareness in the 1970s and the resulting search for alternative, more energy efficient ways to build did timber frame home construction become more popular again.
+Not until the energy crisis and increased environmental awareness in the 1970s and the resulting search for alternative, more energy efficient ways to build did modern timber framing for home construction become more popular again.
 An increasing number of people were attracted by the beauty of the natural, renewable and energy-efficient materials a modern timber frame is constructed from.
 Modern timber framing lends itself perfectly for passive solar energy and insulation without thermal bridging.